-In 2017, Spain remained active at an international level, negotiating or renegotiating Double Tax Agreements with Belarus, Cape Verde, Romania and Ukraine.
+In 2018 and at the beginning of 2019, Spain remains active at an international level, signing, negotiating or renegotiating Double Tax Agreements with Azerbaijan, Belgium, Cape Verde, China, Finland, Japan and Romania.

-During 2017, the Tax Authorities toughened their campaign to increase control over fraud and the submerged economy.
-Amongst others, the tax audit campaign was focused on the review of high-net-worth individuals, the fraud of the digital economy and the tax elusion from multinational groups based on the risk areas foreseen by BEPS policies; in particular: the analysis of the aggressive tax planning structures; hybrid structures with different tax treatment in Spain vs. abroad; unnatural generation of financial expenses; abusive utilisation of transfer pricing policies; and taxation of transactions with entities resident in tax heavens, etc.
+During 2018, the tax authorities toughened their campaign to increase control over fraud and the submerged economy.
+Amongst others, the tax audit campaign was focused on the review of high-net-worth individuals, fraud in the digital economy and tax evasion from multinational groups based on the risk areas foreseen by BEPS policies, in particular: the analysis of the aggressive tax planning structures; hybrid structures with different tax treatment in Spain vs. abroad; unnatural generation of financial expenses; abusive utilisation of transfer pricing policies; and taxation of transactions with entities resident in tax heavens, etc.